rubiocode/Google-Books-Search-Engine/README.md

 You’ll need to complete the following tasks in each of these back-end files:

 * `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.
+DONE

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.